saytamkenorh/turtlico/doc/modules.rst

 - ``id`` - The ID of the module.
 This must be same as the ``func`` property of the corresponding command.
 - ``code`` - A piece of code that is placed before the generated code to the output file.
 It should define a method with an id that corresponds with the id property of the module.
+- ``deps`` - You can use other modules from a module.
+This specifies a list of modules that will be inserted into the program with the module.

 Example:

 .. code-block:: json
+    :force:

     {
         "id": "tcf_sum",